| Title: | Time Series Analysis and Computational Finance |

 This test searches for randomness in the observed data series

-by examining the frequency of runs.
+x by examining the frequency of runs.
 A "run" is defined as a

 series of similar responses.

-Note, that by using the alternative "less"
+Note, that by using the alternative "less" the null of

 randomness is tested against some kind of "under-mixing"

 ("trend").
-By using the alternative "greater"
+By using the alternative "greater" the null of

 randomness is tested against some kind of "over-mixing"